-Castle Crest Garden, located at park headquarters, is one of the most attractive and ideal places for viewing and studying Crater Lake flora.
-Throughout the summer months, visitors may study the exhibits of fresh and pressed flowers displayed at the information building in the Rim Village.
+Castle Crest Garden, at park headquarters, is one of the most attractive and ideal places for viewing and studying Crater Lake flora.
+Throughout the summer, you may study the exhibits of fresh and pressed flowers displayed at the information building in the Rim Village.